dsagman/picat/readme.md

 ### Is it a Predicates or a Function?

 **Key point: The Picat manual identifies functions with the notation `= Val`, `= ResList` or similar.
-If you try to call a predicate like a function or visa-versa you will get an error an `undefined procedure` or a fail that you didn't expect.**
+If you try to call a predicate like a function or visa-versa you will get an error an `undefined procedure` or a fail that you didn't expect.
+Use picat -log to get more descriptive error messages.**

 This seems like a simple error to avoid, but the distinction between a function that returns a value versus a predicate that unifies one or more of its arguments can be subtle.
 It's important to read the manual.